-If you come to Belgium temporarily without establishing tax residency here or you have successfully applied for expat tax status, you will be considered a non-resident and are taxable here only on your Belgian domestic income.
+If you come to Belgium temporarily without establishing tax residency here or you have successfully applied for expat tax status, you can be considered a non-resident and are taxable here only on your Belgian domestic income.
 However, in some cases, it can be more interesting to opt for a standard resident taxation, as non-residents only have access to certain allowances and deductions if they earn the larger part of their income in Belgium.

 This is better known as the so-called ‘75% rule’.
 It entails that non-resident taxpayers and expats are only entitled to the standard tax allowances if their professional income taxable in Belgium constitutes at least 75% of their total worldwide income.
 The above rule is applied differently to residents of EEA (European Economic Area) member states than to residents of non-EEA countries.

 The difference between federal and regional taxation rules not only increases the overall complexity of our tax system, but also has an impact on the application of the 75% rule.
 Residents of EEA member states are entitled to the standard deductions determined at federal, as well as at regional level (provided they meet the 75% condition), while residents of other countries (who also meet the 75% condition) are only entitled to the federal tax deductions, and miss out on the tax deductions at the regional level.

 In practice, this means that residents of non-EEA member states can benefit, for example, from the personal tax allowance, the dependent spouse allowance, deductions for alimony payments, pension saving, gifts, daycare and business expenses, but are not entitled to the (regional) mortgage loan deduction, deduction for ‘titres-services’, deduction for energy saving expenditures and several other deductions at a regional level.